karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 Though, to be honest, I think it's simpler just to hide them all.

 #### Writing Your Own ####
 Occasionally you might need to write your own selector.
-This doesn't happen often, but on a few occasions I've had need to find elements by their `innerText` value (there's a `:contains` selector, but that does a fuzzy search, I wanted an exact one). jQuery makes this easy:
+This doesn't happen often, but on a few occasions I've had need to find elements by their `innerText` value (there's a `:contains` selector, but that does a fuzzy search and I wanted an exact one). jQuery makes this easy:

 	$.expr[':'].textIs = function(obj, index, meta, stack){
 			return obj.innerText == meta[3];
 	};

 We attach our own function to jQuery's `$.expr[:]` object named `textIs`.
 The first parameter is the DOM element being compared (we could convert that to a jQuery object if we needed to).
 The second parameter is the index of this particular element with respect to all potential matches.
-The meta parameter is information about the actual selector - you can think of it as the captures from a regular expression, and you'll probably need to `console.log(meta)` to get a sense for what part you are interested in.
+The meta parameter is information about the actual selector - you can think of it as the captures from a regular expression, and you'll probably need to `console.log(meta)` to get a sense of what part you are interested in.
 The last parameter is an array of all the potentially found elements (so `stack[index] == obj`) - this is useful if your selector is doing something relative to other elements.

 #### Hierarchy Flattening ####
 There's at least one thing which isn't intuitive about how selectors work (well, to me at least).
 Despite the fact that the DOM is a hierarchy, the `jQuery` method always flattens the results.
 What do I mean by this?
 Say we wanted to add a class to the last column of every row.
 You might be tempted to try: